Want your overnight guests to feel at home this Christmas? Follow these simple steps to make their stay comfortable and enjoyable. Let’s get ready!

 Finish off with a holiday feel

 Fresh flowers or plants, such as snow white amaryllis or paperwhites, add an element of pretty to any space.
-Add a candle (in a container or jar is safest) for a bit of ambiance and subtle scent.
+Add a natural candle (in a container or jar is safest) for a bit of ambiance and subtle scent.
 As an option, fill a vase with sparkling ornaments for a stunning look.

 Shop for Overnight Guests